TitanPlayz100/teti/info.md

 - customise stat sidebar

 ## Updates
+### v1.3.0
+- changed tick rate to 60 for consistency
+- seperated board rendering out to be more readable
+- tweaks to controls for readability and also hopefully performance
+- removed util class
+- pb pace cooldown

 #### v1.2.4
 - added button to delete pbs
 - changed pb border effect to be based on better tracked stats (like apm for attacker)